Savanna food web, chain, ecosystem and its biome

 Food chains in the savanna

-The Zebras, Elephants graze on grasses.
-The Lion, Cheetah eats Zebras.
+The Zebras and elephants graze on grasses.
+The Lion and cheetah eat Zebras.
 Mara eats pampas grass and Maned Wold hunts Mara.
-The Hyena hunts as well as scavenge.
+The Hyena hunts as well as scavenges.

 There are Vultures, and termites, in Savanna that are also Scavengers.
 The decomposers or Detritivores are mushrooms, insects, and microorganisms.